 "The syllable A is considered to be its (the bird Hamsa's) right wing , U, its left, M , its tail , and the Ardha-matra (half metre) is said to be its head."

 Ann.: But it must be said that "Hamsa" is the perishable goose and still not the white atmic swan, the atmic "Soham".
-So one must be careful: An Upanishad is just a secret teaching and not the absolute truth !
+The seeker should be careful: An Upanishad is just a secret teaching and not the absolute truth !

 7. "Salutations to Omkara, which gives whatever one desires and also liberation to those who meditate always on Omkara that is united with the Bindu."(Guru Stotra)